The best backpacks and lunchboxes that’ll please both parents and kids

 State Kane Kids Backpack

-Brooklyn-based State Bags’ signature Kane backpack comes in a smaller size, and in a plethora of unique designs, textures, and materials.
+Brooklyn-based State Bags’ signature Kane backpack comes in a smaller size and a plethora of unique designs, textures, and materials.
 Think metallic sequin shakers and puffy quilted panels that look like candy.
-These packs are proportioned for a pint-size back—yet still fit a 13″ laptop, A portion of each purchase goes to a student or family in need.
+These packs are proportioned for a pint-size back—yet still fit a 13″ laptop.
+A portion of each purchase goes to a student or family in need.

 Bixbee Rocketflyer Backpack

 Bixbee’s spectacularly whimsical backpacks are so cool, you might have to restrain stealing them for your own use.
-Each is laid out horizontally, as to not put the base of weight below your kiddo’s lower back.
+Each is laid out horizontally, so as to not put the base of weight below your kiddo’s lower back.
 The inside is filled with organizers, pockets, and clips to help keep rummaging (and lost keys) to a minimum.

 Boden School Bag